Pablo Alvarado

 Pablo Andrés Alvarado (born 27 February 1986 in El Calafate, Santa Cruz) is an Argentine footballer who plays as a defender for Palestino.

 Career

 Alvarado came through the youth system at C.A.I in Comodoro Rivadavia before being signed by San Lorenzo in 2004.

-Alvarado has become a regular first team player for San Lorenzo, he has shown great versatility, being used in the defence, on the right wing and in central midfield.
-In 2007, he helped the club to win the Clausura tournament.
+Alvarado has established himself as a regular first team player for San Lorenzo, demonstrating great versatility by playing in defence, on the right wing and in central midfield.
+In 2007, he helped the club win the Clausura tournament.